 Based on your report, you need to outline your business plan and then implement it.
-Make your plant closer to reality and facts and not ideal conditions which generally do not work in business.
-Get your business plan create by some experts who have basic idea about doing business in New Zealand.
+Make your plant closer to reality and facts and not ideal conditions that generally do not work in the business.
+Get your business plan to create by some experts who have basic idea about doing business in New Zealand.
 As it is made you can implement it on ground.

-Well this article won’t touch other process of starting your business like getting employees or setting up your business but one thing that needs to be added is a fine legal advice.
+Well, this article won’t touch on another process of starting your business like getting employees or setting up your business but one thing that needs to be added is fine legal advice.
 Hire some advisors or promoters who will do the real job.
 Though doing business in New Zealand is easy yet you need an expert who can advise you on issues related to law and business.

 Hire experts who are well to do with the particular type of business you are entering and legal prospects like registration, payment of tax, license, permission, etc.